in-toto/in-toto-golang/README.md

   stop        Records and adds the paths and hashes of the passed products to the link metadata file and updates the signature.

 Flags:
+  -c, --cert string   Path to a PEM formatted certificate that corresponds with the provided key.
   -h, --help          help for record
   -k, --key string    Path to a private key file to sign the resulting link metadata.
                       The keyid prefix is used as an infix for the link metadata filename,